nablar/kasa-hack/README.md

-# kasa-hack
+# Kasa exploit
-Android App to exploit a vulnerability in the Kasa application's communication protocol with TP-LINK plugs
+Android App to exploit a vulnerability in the Kasa application's communication protocol with TP-LINK plugs.
+Retrieves the wifi and kasa account credentials given by the victim.